So I’ll handle billing internally, then? No third party?

 - Your patients’ invoices will include the monthly charges for the upcoming month as well as the incidental charges from the previous month.
 Payments can be applied at any time during the month, and the charges will automatically adjust.
 Any employee discounts will be applied at the end of the month, and you can opt to send out invoices automatically.

 - You can choose which day of the month your patients are billed on.

 - Your clients will receive automatic notifications regarding payment confirmation or an unsuccessful transaction (expired card, declined card, insufficient data, etc.).

-We strongly recommend monthly payments because it will help you with the incidental fees of medications and labs.
+We strongly recommend monthly payments because they will help you with the incidental fees of medications and labs.
 Typically we recommend that physicians bill monthly so that they can include the medications and labs in the monthly invoice.
 This is much simpler for them and much easier for you.
-In this way we can automate a lot of the tasks of invoice creation like sending payment capture, notification for successful and unsuccessful payments etc.
+In this way, we can automate a lot of the tasks of invoice creation like sending payment capture, notification for successful and unsuccessful payments etc.

 The following features are typically included in the monthly membership fee, although you have the final say on what you choose to offer.

 - Unlimited access to your doctor.
 Literally.
 After hours, weekends, holidays- there’s no bad time to receive excellent medical care.

 - Extended, relaxed visits.
 You won’t feel rushed through an appointment, and there’s never a question you won’t have time to ask.
 Part of the relationship you’ll build with your doctor is based on your understanding of your care.
 Now that’s what we call personal healthcare.

 - Same-day and next-day service scheduling.
 Because our physicians have reserved their time for a select few, there will be no “squeezing you in.”
 You’re a priority, and you’ll feel like one.

 - House calls.
 You can choose to come to our office, or the doctor will come to your house at no extra cost, of course.
 You set the terms based on your comfort level.